 Motor Fuel Tax FAQ

 If you are a position holder (or fuel owner) in any terminal in Missouri, engaged in terminal bulk transfers, produce fuel grade alcohol or alcohol-derivative substances in the state of Missouri, produce fuel grade alcohol or alcohol-derivative substances for import to this state into a terminal or acquire upon import into a terminal fuel grade alcohol or alcohol derivative substances you must be licensed as a supplier.
-A supplier’s license allows the holder of the license to engage in all other activities without having to obtain any other license.
+A supplier’s license allows the holder of the license to engage in all other activities without having to obtain separate license numbers.

-If you are importing, exporting, blending fuel or requesting “eligible purchaser” status you must be licensed as a distributor.
+If you are importing, exporting, blending fuel, requesting “eligible purchaser” status or operating a propane or compressed natural gas (CNG) fueling station you must be licensed as a distributor.

 If you are hauling motor fuel for hire, you must obtain a transporter license.